Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ### Step 3: Get Your Prompts

 The AI will output **detailed prompts for each 6-second clip** that flow perfectly into each other.
 Each prompt includes:
-- Exact camera movements with speeds
+- Exact camera movements with speeds (ft/sec, degrees/sec)
 - Subject positioning with percentages
 - Lighting changes
-- Motion blur details
+- Motion blur details (with intensity percentages)
 - VFX progression (if applicable)

 ### Step 4: Generate Your Video